-Listen Here!All the secrets of the “The Room.”
+Listen Here (YouTube clip below) to all the secrets of the “The Disaster Artist.”

 Adam Spiegelman and spills all the behind the scenes details of the movie that was never meant to be.